 Clicking the button “Take a look” redirects users to the brand new look of the platform, that finally matches the mobile view, which is available for a long time now.

-The top bar now looks the same as the one in the mobile app and the button for new tweet is moved to bottom right after the trends.
-The home version also consist of only 2 columns instead of the 3 columns as the Trends section is moved to the right and profile section is completely removed.
+The top bar now looks the same as the one in the mobile app and the button for the new tweet is moved to the bottom right after the trends.
+The home version also consists of only 2 columns instead of the 3 columns as the Trends section is moved to the right and the profile section is completely removed.

 New tweets can be seen if you only scroll up and there’s no need to push that “See new tweets” button, which now appears on top of all the tweets.

-Profile page view is also changed.
-It’s divided in 2 columns as well.
-Bigger left column looks the same as the mobile app view and consist of profile information, cover and user's photo and user’s tweets.
-The smaller right column consist of pictures section, who to follow and trends sections.
+The profile page view is also changed.
+It’s divided into 2 columns as well.
+The bigger left column looks the same as the mobile app view and consists of profile information, cover, and user's photo and user’s tweets.
+The smaller right column consists of pictures section, who to follow, and trends sections.

 Users who switched already to the new version have the opportunity to give their feedback to Twitter developers.